 - 2 cups vegetable broth, plus more as needed

 - 2 tablespoons fresh chopped sage

-- Brown chorizo over medium-high heat, breaking into small crumbles.
-Reserve drippings to add to stuffing or discard.
+- In a sauté pan over medium-high heat, brown chorizo, breaking into small crumbles.
+Transfer to a paper-towel lined plate to drain.

-- In a medium saucepan melt butter, then add carrots, onion, and celery.
+- Wipe out excess oil, then add add carrots, onion, and celery.
 Cook until vegetables are soft and onions are translucent.

-- Spoon into a large baking dish and cook for about 45 minutes, until top is browned and starting to get crisp.
+- Spoon into a 9x13-inch baking dish and cover with foil.
+Bake for 25 minutes, then uncover and continue cooking 10-15 minutes until top is browned and crisp.